 The burden is on companies to make sure their workers are properly classified.
 The worker’s status affects a wide variety of obligations and legal rights under federal and North Carolina laws.

-Among the issues: wages and hours, workers’ compensation, unemployment benefits,, tax liability and withholding, vicarious liability for worker negligence and protection under North Carolina and federal anti-discrimination laws.
+Among the issues: wages and hours, workers’ compensation, unemployment benefits, (register to read more), tax liability and withholding, vicarious liability for worker negligence and protection under North Carolina and federal anti-dis...

 - How to Fire an Employee the Legal Way: 6 Termination Guidelines